Wednesday, July 1, 2015

 Coal Mine # 5

-As we were getting off the bus we saw several carriages, a huge barn with two beautiful horses, in the background we could hear a peacock.
-We all walked inside to the kitchen which had a large fireplace, chandlers in every room downstairs.
-We saw the green bathroom, Loretta's collections inside a cabinet built by her husband, her many albums that were hanging in the hallway and all along the stairway.
+As we were getting off the bus, we saw several carriages and a massive barn with two beautiful horses.
+In the background, we could hear a peacock.
+We all walked into the kitchen, which had a large fireplace and chandeliers in every downstairs room.
+We saw the green bathroom, Loretta's collections inside a cabinet built by her husband, and her many albums hanging in the hallway and along the stairway.

-They were plantation owners with slaves, the mother lost a child at birth and she walks the rooms looking for her baby.
-Many ghosts have been spotted thought out the house.
+They were plantation owners with slaves, the mother lost a child at birth, and she walks the rooms looking for her baby.
+Many ghosts have been spotted throughout the house.

-We exited out the front door, we all walked back to the paved drive.
+We exited through the front door and walked back to the paved drive.

 Standing on Loretta Lynn's Ranch Porch